Northeast School of Botanical Medicine Herbal Homepage

 Northeast School of Botanical Medicine Programs

-The apprenticeship is filled for 2014, welcome Simon, Sean and Hannah.
+The apprenticeship is filled for 2014, welcome Courtney, Sean and Hannah.
 If you are interested in apprenticing in 2015, please visit the school while it is in session.

 Overview of Programs

 This page is a good place to learn about the classes, the emphasis and focus of the school for potential students to get an idea of why you would choose to attend the Northeast School of Botanical Medicine

 Community Herbalism Intensive (450 hour 7 month course)

 This is a comprehensive, hands-on program.
 It meets 3 days weekly from May 12-November 12, 2014 along with extended field trips.
 It is geared to give students an in-depth western clinical herbalist training including materia medicia, wildcrafting, medicine making, physiology, clinical and counseling skills and well as a practical participatory education.

 This is a one weekend per month class meets from May-November (except September) where students gain a practical understading of clinical herbalism, plant identification, wildcrafting, medicine making, and the other aspects of herbalism.

 - Please note-There are no extended field trips though we visit local enviornments